TsekNet/website/blog/_posts/2020-08-06-chocolatey.md

 ### Personal PC Packages

-Here's some additional packages that I install on my personal (non-work) systems.
+Here are some additional packages that I install on my personal (non-work) systems.

 ```powershell
 # Personal PC Packages